Law Firm Link Bait: How Attorneys can use Lists for SEO

 A great, indirect way for attorneys to build links to their sites is to create content that others want to link to.
 People love it when there is a wealth of information and resources compiled in one place.
 Lists help people locate numerous options all at once, and they are also good resources to link to.

-The link led to this blog post on the Attorney Rankings site containing a list of website directories.
+The link led to our post on free law firm directories here on the Rankings.io blog.
 Check out the conversation below, which began as a question about where to find quality directory websites for attorneys.

-The poster wanted to add some useful information and found a resource (the Attorney Rankings Blog) that magnified his contribution to the forum.
+The poster wanted to add some useful information and found a resource (our blog) that magnified his contribution to the forum.

 Of course, links won’t happen this way all the time, but when you can build high-quality lists, you will attract people who want to link to the content.